 In those days Jesus came from Nazareth of Galilee and was baptized by John in the Jordan.
 And just as he was coming up out of the water, he saw the heavens torn apart and the Spirit descending like a dove on him.
 And a voice came from heaven, "You are my Son, the Beloved; with you I am well pleased."
 And the Spirit immediately drove him out into the wilderness.
 He was in the wilderness forty days, tempted by Satan; and he was with the wild beasts; and the angels waited on him.
 Now after John was arrested, Jesus came to Galilee, proclaiming the good news of God, and saying, "The time is fulfilled, and the kingdom of God has come near; repent, and believe in the good news." -Mark 1:9-15

-Nevertheless, I leave the door wide open!
-Unlike Jesus, I am tempted but I DO sin...
+Francis doesn't account for the sneakiness of our egos, weaknesses, character defects, blindnesses, chosen ignorances.
+They not only slither under the door but have well established and charmingly appointed dwellings within my own heart.
+As for new temptations, I leave the door wide open!
+Unlike Jesus, I am tempted but I DO sin.
 But temptation, and failure in the face of it, teaches me about myself and, oddly, makes me stronger and certainly more compassionate.
-The following self-guided retreat and miscellany quotes collects some thoughts on temptation from various spiritual masters.
+The following self-guided retreat and miscellany quotes - all from spiritual masters - offer prompts for thinking about temptation.
+Have fun.

 Tempted as ever, but trying, -Suzanne

 It is a mark of the evil spirit to take on the appearance of an angel of light.
 He begins by whispering thoughts that are suited to a devout soul, and ends by suggesting his own.